mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 }
 ```

-Through the `join` method, we can wait for the result of a concurrent computation and eventually use
+Through the `join` method, we can wait for the result of concurrent computation and eventually use it:
-the result of such computation:

 ```scala
 def concurrentWakeUpRoutine(): ZIO[Any, Nothing, Unit] = for {